petcsclub/Hacking/3 - Introduction to Python/Notes.md

 **Explanation:**

-Output something using `print "something"`.
+Imagine that you are playing hangman, and need to pick a word.
+Output this word using `print "The correct word is ..."`.

 **Example:**